cucumber-attic/gherkin/README.md

 the implementation to decide whether to use classes or just basic collections, but the AST *must* have a JSON representation (this is used for testing).

+Each node in the JSON representation also has a `type` property with the name of the node type.

 You can see some examples in the [tesdata/good](https://github.com/cucumber/gherkin3/tree/master/testdata/good) directory.